rajeski/jsr.github.io/README.md

 # jsr.github.io
 ## Prototype Portfolio Website
-### A place to showpiece some of my Full-Stack Web Developer skill-set
+### A place to be able to showpiece a foundational Full-Stack Web Developer skill-set